-All visitors, including parents and siblings, are required to enter through the front door of the building and proceed immediately to the Main Office.
-Visitors should identify themselves and inform office personnel of their reason for being at school.
+All visitors, including parents and siblings, are required to enter through the front door of the building and proceed immediately to the main office.
+Visitors will be required to provide us with a photo ID or information for us to look them up in our security system.

 Visitors must sign in, identifying their name, the date and time of arrival, and the classroom or location they are visiting.
-Approved visitors must take a visitors tag identifying themselves as a guest and place the tag to their outer clothing in a clearly visible location.
+Approved visitors must take a tag identifying themselves as a guest and place the tag to their outer clothing in a clearly visible location.
 Visitors are required to proceed immediately to their location in a quiet manner.
-All visitors must return to the main office and sign out before leaving the school stating their time of departure.
-Visitors are required to abide by all school rules during their time on school property.
-Visitors who fail to conduct themselves in a manner that is appropriate will be asked to leave.
-Such individuals may be subject to criminal penalties for trespassing and/or disruptive behavior.
-Students are not permitted to have visitors or bring younger children or babies on campus during the school day, including during lunch hours, except as arranged as part of the instructional process, and cleared at least one day in advance by the school principal.
+All visitors must return to the main office and sign out before leaving the school.